dodok1/ansible-role-elasticsearch/README.md

 Whether to allow inline scripting against ElasticSearch.
 You should read the following link as there are possible security implications for enabling these options: [Enable Dynamic Scripting](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting.html#enable-dynamic-scripting).
 Available options include: `true`, `false`, and `sandbox`.

+    elasticsearch_java_home:

+Path to Java if java is not globally installed.

+    elasticsearch_other_settings:

+Additional settings (dictionary) injected to `elasticsearch.yml`

 ## Dependencies

   - geerlingguy.java